dotnet/docs-aspire/docs/get-started/add-aspire-existing-app.md

 # Tutorial: Add .NET Aspire to an existing .NET app

-If you have already created a microservices .NET web app, you can add .NET Aspire to it and get all the features and benefits available to those who enabled .NET Aspire.
+If you have already created a microservices .NET web app, you can add .NET Aspire to it and get all the included features and benefits.
 In this article, you'll add .NET Aspire orchestration to a simple, pre-existing .NET 8 project.
 You'll learn how to:

 > [!div class="checklist"]
 >